cirello-io/runner/README.md

 build; "fail" will restart the process type on failure; "loop" restart the process when it naturally terminates; "temporary" runs the process only once.

-- signal (in process types): "SIGTERM", "term", or "15" terminates the process;
-"SIGKILL", "kill", or "9" kills the process.
-The default is "SIGKILL".

-- timeout (in process types): duration (in Go format) to wait after sending the signal to the process.

 ## CLI parameters

 ```Shell